1wheel/roadtolarissa/source/_posts/2020-10-26-forecast-correlation.md

 <div id='notes'>
 <p>The correlations matrix orders states by clustering on 538's correlations.
 The Economist matrix would look smoother if it was used to determine the sort order instead.

-<p>Only 10,000 scenarios are shown on the scatter plots; the scenarios are a snapshot from 2020-10-25 and not updated.
+<p>Only 10,000 scenarios are shown on the scatter plots; the scenarios are a snapshot from 2020-10-25 and not updated (looking at the correlations over time might be interesting though!).
 The rendered electoral college scenarios ignore the possibility of Nebraska or Maine spiting their votes.

 <p><a href='https://github.com/1wheel/roadtolarissa/tree/master/source/forecast-correlation'>chart code</a>